-Life does not end at the grave.
-You will continue to live in eternity, either in heaven or in hell.
 The problem is that sin cuts us off, and we have all missed the mark.
 But there is Good News.
 Jesus paid the price on the cross so that all mankind could have eternal life.

 If your eternity is a matter of chance, I ask you to seriously look at your relationship with God.

 If want to start or restart your walk with God, click here to pray a simple prayer we have set up for you.

 Now, with September being National Wills Month, I thought it would be a good time to look at WILLS.

 - What is a Will?